JayOnCaffeine/RestFulHandsOn/README.md

 # Restful hands on

-*   Rest is a web standard.
+*   REST is a web standard.
-*   Rest stands for REpresentational State Transfer.
+*   REST stands for REpresentational State Transfer.
-*   Rest uses HTTP protocol for data transfer.
+*   REST uses HTTP protocol for data transfer.

-REST uses different format like text, XML and JSON to represent resources.
+*   REST uses different format like text, XML and JSON to represent resources.

 In REST architecture each resource is identified by URIs (Uniform Resource Identifier).
 REST server provides access to resources and REST client accesses and presents the resources.